You may also like

 In May 2012, after yet another twist in Israeli coalition politics, Time magazine put Israeli Prime Minister Benyamin Netanyahu on its cover.
-“King Bibi” the magazine called him, noting that “he has no national rival.
+“King Bibi,” the magazine called him, noting that “he has no national rival.
 His approval rating, roughly 50%, is at an all-time high.
 At a moment when incumbents around the world are being shunted aside, he is triumphant.”

 A vote for the Israeli right may seem like a hawkish security vote against Arab enemies, real and imagined.
 Historically, though, it was actually directed more inward, against the entrenched socialist Zionist establishment that pioneered the state.
-Zionism always included a cacophony of voices, but in its formative period, the majority of those who left Europe to settle in the Land of Israel were from the “Labour Zionist” stream.
+Zionism always included a cacophony of voices, but in its formative period, most of those who left Europe to settle in the Land of Israel were from the “Labour Zionist” stream.
 This faction set up the pre-state institutions and, along with fellow migrants, came to dominate them.
 With the establishment of the state in 1948, this group founded the predecessor of today’s Labour Party.
 Culturally and economically, they dominated Israel and won every election in the state’s first 29 years.

 Over time, though, the dominance of this elite engendered resentment.
 The first to voice their displeasure were the Mizrahim, Jews of Middle Eastern origin who fled the Arab world for the nascent state in the early 1950s.
 The immigrants were culturally distant from the Ashkenazi elite and at an economic disadvantage.
 Over time, they and many of their descendants came to feel that the Labour Ashkenazi establishment had shut them out of the halls of power.
-In 1977, resentment boiled over into anger, and right-wing leader Menachem Begin – with solid Mizrahim support – came to power, ending almost three decades of Labour Zionist rule.
+Finally, in 1977, resentment boiled over into anger, and right-wing leader Menachem Begin – with solid Mizrahim support – came to power, ending almost three decades of Labour Zionist rule.

 Since 1996, the left’s demographic disadvantage appears only to have grown.
-Left and centre-left political parties have tried various strategies to woo right-wing voters, most recently by appealing to the economic concerns that have garnered increased attention since the 2011 social protest movement.
+Left and center-left political parties have tried various strategies to woo right-wing voters, most recently by appealing to the economic concerns that have garnered increased attention since the 2011 social protest movement.
 These strategies have failed.

 Battle of Culture and Identity

 En masse, it seems, voters switched allegiance to Netanyahu’s Likud Party, giving it the edge it needed to cement his fourth term.
-It is important to note that this was not a shift from left to right, but a shift from one right-wing party to another.
-Even more important is the reason for this behaviour.
+It is important to note that this was not a shift from left to right but a shift from one right-wing party to another.
+Even more important is the reason for this behavior.
 Netanyahu understood the arguments that would motivate his base: not security, not the economy, but an appeal to culture and identity.
 It is unclear how the Israeli left will respond to this appeal or how – after so many years of failure – it can regain the ground it has lost in the battle of culture and identity.

 Meanwhile, while the Jews were splintering into right and left, Israel’s million-plus Arab citizens were mostly uniting.
-In recent elections, three separate Arab parties – loosely labelled as communist, Arab nationalist and Islamist – have vied for the Knesset.
+In recent elections, three separate Arab parties – loosely labeled as communist, Arab nationalist, and Islamist – have vied for the Knesset.
 Those party labels may have been imprecise, but Israel’s Arab public – like its Jewish one – has its fissures and cultural-ideological disagreements.
-Ahead of this election, though, the Knesset raised the threshold for a party being able to enter parliament from 2% of the total votes cast to 3.25%.
-This was motivated in part by a general desire to rid the system of small parties and encourage more stability in governance.
+Ahead of this election, though, the Knesset raised the threshold for a party to enter parliament from 2% of the total votes cast to 3.25%.
+This was motivated by a general desire to rid the system of small parties and encourage more stability in governance.
 But, spearheaded by right-wing politician Avigdor Liberman, the move was also aimed at raising the threshold high enough that the Arab parties would not attract the required votes and so would be shut out of the Knesset entirely.